mcandre/lili/README.md

 Either way, lili can help identify which files in your projects may be in the "wrong" format, helping resolve line ending-related errors across different computer systems.

-lili is a shell wrapper around the traditional Unix [file](http://darwinsys.com/file/) program, presenting a frontend similar to modern linters like [Reek](https://github.com/troessner/reek/wiki) and [JSHint](http://jshint.com/).
+lili is a wrapper around [line-detector](https://github.com/mcandre/line-detector), presenting a frontend similar to modern linters like [Reek](https://github.com/troessner/reek/wiki) and [JSHint](http://jshint.com/).

 * Recursive file search by default
 * Optional ignore patterns